 LACERS shall notify investment managers in writing of their status should they be placed "On Watch".
-Typically, "On Watch" status applies for one year from the initial placement date.
-However, the review period can be extended beyond the one year period based on the progress the investment manager is making such that the quantitative or qualitative factors listed in Section VIII.E and VIII.F are resolved.
+Typically, "On Watch" status applies for one year from the initial placement

 The Board is updated on a quarterly basis of all managers' performance, status, and "On Watch".